Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Dijkstra's Algorithm with Predictions

 Our basic idea is to further amplify the effect of the edge prunings by using a machine learning approach to obtain a prediction of the shortest path distance at an early stage.
 More concretely, suppose we have a \prediction\ algorithm which, based on the execution of the algorithm so far, computes an estimate of the shortest path distance $\Dist$.
 We can then call this algorithm after a few iterations to obtain a prediction $\Pred$ of $\Dist$ and use it to prune all edges that lead to a tentative distance larger than $\Pred$.

-There are different ways to realise such a \prediction\ algorithm.
-Some natural approaches are discussed in more detail in Section~\ref{s:prediction_methods}.
-Ideally, we would like to come up with an algorithm that provides a prediction $\Pred$ which comes close to the actual shortest path distance $\Dist$.
-In fact, both over- and underestimations of $\Dist$ can be harmful, though in different ways: If $\Pred$ overestimates $\Dist$ then edges which are irrelevant for the shortest path might not be pruned.
-If $\Pred$ underestimates $\Dist$ then edges which are essential for the shortest path might be pruned.
-Note that in the former case the algorithm might perform priority queue operations which are redundant---which is undesirable.
-However, in the latter case the algorithm might return an incorrect solution (claiming that there is no shortest path)---which is unacceptable.

-To remedy the latter, we equip our algorithm with a \textsc{Restart} procedure: If the prediction $\Pred$ turns out to be too small, it is increased and the algorithm continues with the new prediction.
-Clearly, such restarts should not happen too often as this might reduce the efficiency of the approach.
-We suggest two different \textsc{Restart} procedures below, a naïve one and a smarter one.

-There are several advantages from which our approach can (potentially) benefit when compared to the algorithms \Dijkstra\ and \DijkstraPruning: \begin{itemize} \item Fewer queue operations may be performed because of the edges being pruned. \item Edge pruning might start after a few iterations only, potentially before having found any path to a target node. \item Queue operations may take less time because the size of the priority queue remains smaller. \end{itemize}
+There are three main advantages from which our approach can (potentially) benefit when compared to the algorithms \Dijkstra\ and \DijkstraPruning.
+Firstly, fewer queue operations may be performed because of the edges being pruned.
+Secondly, edge pruning might start after a few iterations only, potentially before having found any path to a target node and finally, queue operations may take less time because the size of the priority queue remains smaller.